mcgregormedia/Purchase-Orders-for-WooCommerce/README.txt

 = HPOS compatibility =

 This plugin is compatible with WooCommerce High Performance Order Storage (HPOS) and WordPress posts storage (legacy).

+= Checkout Blocks Compatibility =

+This plugin is not yet compatible with checkout blocks.

 = Compatibility with other plugins =